k88hudson/libtastic/README.md

 This is an example of how to write and publish a JS library for node and the browser, including tests, publish scripts, and other stuff.

+It uses mocha, chai, and karma for testing, istanbul for coverage reporting, eslint for linting, webpack for bundling, Travis and Coveralls for CI, and npm for publishing.

+If you're building something that doesn't need to be published to npm, requires more intensive functional testing, and/or you want to use Task Cluster for CI, you might consider taking a look at Standard8's [example-addon-repo](https://github.com/mozilla/example-addon-repo).

 ## Things you will need as a library author

 - node 6+, npm 3+